incrementalcapitalist/smh-versus-the-broader-market/README.md

 - Node.js and npm installed on your machine.
 - API keys for the AI models (OpenAI, Groq, Claude, Gemini) and Polygon.
+- TradingView widget library (included via CDN in the HTML file).

 ### Installation